mujasoft/jenkins_ai_log_analyser/README.md

 # Jenkins Log Analyser

-A CLI tool that uses AI to intelligently analyze Jenkins logs by segmenting, embedding, and answering natural language questions.
+A tool that uses AI to intelligently analyze Jenkins logs by segmenting, embedding, and answering natural language questions.

 CI/CD pipelines generate massive amounts of logs — much of it repetitive, noisy, and hard to digest.
 This tool streamlines log analysis by using embeddings and a local LLM to summarize pipeline behavior, highlight failure patterns, and answer questions with context-aware insight.